 Not only do you want to showcase a value within a picture but you also want to give the audience a little bit of a message or give them in the right direction to draw inclinations from your pictures.
 You should not go with the cliché (short terms) where it’s like:” This is cool” or “check this out”!

-Why you should use the caption
+Why you should utilize the caption on your Instagram posts

 Instagram captions are a chance for you to explain your brand, connect with your community, and build those relationships and emotional bonds that people are looking for on Instagram.
 You want to create a strong community where but a strong relationship between follower and account owner.
 That is what generates good leads and traffic.

 Also, how you’re going to grow fast on Instagram is creating those personal connections that many people are just leaving out to the wind.
 They’re just leaving short Instagram captions on there.
 I personally don’t believe in short Instagram captions.
 If I get lazy I might leave a short caption on there!
 But most of the time on my Instagram account I definitely go long-term because long-term is all the value provided.

 People on Instagram are looking for the value they want accounts that are going to help them in some way or provide a good theme that they’re going to follow.
 Take Gary Vaynerchuk for example.
 He’s consistently putting out long term content on YouTube.